 Read more about how you can help alleviate allergy symptoms inside your home at StopTheSneezes.com.
 Here are some other suggestions from D.A.
 Bennett Service Experts:

 If your or your loved ones’ immune systems are compromised or not as strong as desired, investing in a HEPA (High Efficiency Particular Air) filtration system may be the choice for you.
 Even if you consider your allergies to be pretty mild, people are often surprised by the nearly instant change in how they feel after changing to a high-efficiency air filtration system.

 If you aren’t sure if such a high-efficiency air filtration system is a good fit for your home, there are several options to choose from when it comes to improving your indoor air quality.
 Below are several options of air filters and cleaners that you can choose for your home’s air quality.

 Germicidal UV Light System is quite the mouthful to say germ killer.
 These UV lights help exterminate germs and bacteria that can cause allergies and can exacerbate the symptoms of asthma.
 According to research, one in five people who experienced allergies was also exposed to fungi and bacteria in their HVAC systems.
 Buying a UV light system helps to kill off these allergens and keep your indoor air healthy.

 Humidify or Dehumidify

 Dry air can inflame your nasal passages and take your standard allergies to a full-blown sinus infection in in just a few days.
-Furthermore, too much humidity can stimulate the growth of dust mites and microbes, making your allergy symptoms even worse.
+Furthermore, too much humidity can prompt the growth of dust mites and microbes, making your allergy symptoms even worse.

-Help boost the quality of your indoor air with D.A.
+Help boost the quality of your home’s air with D.A.
 Bennett Service Experts.
 Call now for an in-home air quality analysis and we’ll help you decide which system is the right choice for you to keep your home healthy.